Super Catboy: Development

 Developer Pixelpogo is based in Germany.
 In an interview, the project's designer Arthur Eckmann discussed the game's inspiration.
 During his teenage years he was fond of Mega Man X, and wanted to build a new platformer which incorporated the beat 'em up mechanics of Turtles in Time and Double Dragon.
-He built some early prototypes in GameMaker 2000 but was not capable of developing the title at that stage, and returned to it years later.
+Although he was already creating games and prototypes using RPG Maker 2000 and GameMaker, he lacked the confidence to implement his childhood idea at that time.
+Years later, he returned to the idea and successfully brought it to life as the debut title of his newly founded studio.

 Development on the title began in 2017.
 The character of Catboy was initially more humanoid, but became more feline and cartoony later on.
 The game was delayed several times over the course of development, being initially earmarked for a fall 2021 release.
 In November that year it was delayed to Spring 2022, with the announcement accompanied by a new trailer.
 A four level demo was released in February 2022 as part of Steam Next Fest.
 The game would ultimately launch in July 2023.
 A soundtrack album was released on August 4 via Bandcamp.